jopemachine-arvis/arvis/.github/ISSUE_TEMPLATE/1-Bug_report.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->

 - Node version :
-- Version or Branch used :
+- Arvis version, branch :
 - Operating System and version :
-- Link to your project :